What is a Role?

 - End-users with appropriate rights can create and manage any number of Roles.

-- Windows Active Directory Users can be a member of the Role
+- Windows Active Directory Users can be members of a Role.

-- Windows Active Directory Groups can be a member of the Role
+- Windows Active Directory Groups can be members of a Role.

-- The Administrator assigns the Role a permission set for the following Nodinite entities:
+- The Administrator assigns a permission set for the following Nodinite entities:

-For the above, even the Nodinite Administrator must have the proper permission sets assigned to interact with the entities(!)
+Even the Nodinite Administrator must have the proper permission sets assigned to interact with these entities!

-As defined by your access policy; You can allow members of for example the Economy role to have access only to selected Log Views.
-For each of these Log Views, different permission sets may be applied.
+As defined by your access policy, you can allow members of, for example, the Economy role to have access only to selected Log Views.
+For each of these Log Views, you can apply different permission sets.

-Here's an example of the Economy role with the configuration options for Log Views.
+Here's an example of the Economy role with configuration options for Log Views.

 About permission sets

-The permission sets are used to enforce a security policy for end-users working with Nodinite, and these are applied on the user-defined Nodinite Roles-level.
+Permission sets enforce security policies for end-users and are applied at the user-defined Nodinite Roles level.

-For each Role; A Nodinite Administrator assigns the different permission sets on the following Nodinite entities:
+For each Role, a Nodinite Administrator assigns different permission sets to the following Nodinite entities:

-A permission set can either be applied on the Global level or set uniquely on the entity directly.
+A permission set can be applied globally or set uniquely on each entity.
 The following options exist:

 Note

-Not allowed is NOT the same thing as a Deny(!) as it merely means; Honour the inheritance chain.
+Not allowed is NOT the same as Deny!
+It means the inheritance chain is honored.

 - Allow – Access is granted.